Bowlers Fees Structure and Free Early Education Funded Hours:

 c: Born Sep 1 – Dec 31: Starts in January (Spring term).

-To ensure that we continue offering high quality, nutritious food for all our children we have increased the daily food charge to £4 per day from January 2026.
+To ensure that we continue offering high quality, nutritious food for all our children we have a daily food charge of £4 per day (for children aged 0 - 2 years).
 This voluntary contribution helps us to maintain our current standards and ensure your child enjoys healthy meals and snacks throughout the day.
+Please contact the nursery manager to discuss our policy on opting out of voluntary charges in accordance with our guidelines.

 • Duration: At Bowlers we do what’s called a ‘Stretched Funding Offer’ where your child’s funded hours are spread evenly across the 49 weeks that we operate, rather than being used term-time only.